Are you in the market for an electronic health record (EHR)? Finding the right EHR for your behavioral health organization can be a daunting task.

 Transparency is the key to developing positive customer relationships.
 A demo is an opportunity for the vendor’s staff to be open and honest about their EHR.

-That does not mean a vendor should simply tell you how great their platform is.
+That doesn’t mean a vendor should simply tell you how great their platform is.
 Demos are meant to be exploratory in nature so that you can gather information for this important purchase.
 Vendors that are confident in their platform are comfortable letting their EHR speak for itself.

 EHR vendors with effective platforms will always offer a solution to the ways in which they may not be able to accommodate your facility’s process 100%.
 It is a good sign when the demo team does not shy away from these instances.